d3jk/jkContainer/README.md

 ## Disclaimer - This is a work-in-progress
 Many limitations and bugs and probably many breaking changes will be introduced frequently.
 You've been warned!

+## Compatibility
+Very limited compatibility.

+Developed and tested for use with Ubuntu 20.04 host and Alpine rootfs tar file.

 ## Usage
 ### Run jkcontainer from tar file
 `sudo jkrun -r path/to/image.tar`